Implementing Join + Aggregate Queries in CloudBase Databases

 Scenario Description

-We assume there are two collections in the database, class and student, containing the following data:
+We assume there are two collections in the database, class and student, with the following data:

 class (Class Information)